GothicKit/ZenKit/docs/engine/objects/zCEarthquake.md

     — Gothic II: `52224`<br/>
     **ZenKit Class:** `VEarthquake`

-A VObject used to create an earthquake effect.
+A VObject used to create an earthquake effect when it receives an `OnTrigger` event.
 An earthquake is represented by a shaking camera.

+!!! warning
+    This VObject is only available in Gothic II.

 <ul class="sp-list">
     <li class="sp-type"><a href="../zCVob/">zCVob</a></li>